-A host can manage the zones by explicitly invoking the \texttt{RESET} and \texttt{FINISH} commands.
-For instance, prior research showed that a log-structured merge-based key-value store running on top of a ZNS SSD can achieve significantly reduced write amplification and improved throughput by using the zoned interface to cluster data with similar lifetime within the same zone~\cite{Lu2023ZoneKV,liu2023lifetimekv}.
-However, to support the append-only zoned interface and host-managed garbage collection, ZNS SSDs need to support new logical to physical address mapping strategies and zone state management utilities~\cite{Bjorling2021ZNS,Long2024WAZone}.
+A host manages the zones by explicitly invoking the \texttt{RESET} and \texttt{FINISH} commands to improve performance.
+For instance, prior research showed that a LSM-based key-value store running on top of a ZNS SSD can achieve 4$\times$ lower random-read latency and 2$\times$ higher throughput by using the zoned interface compared to block-interface SSD~\cite{Bjorling2021ZNS}.
+However, the benefits also depend on how the ZNS standard is implemented by the device's controller~\cite{Long2024WAZone}.

-\Paragraph{Why Zone Management Matters} While the ZNS interface offers clear benefits, it introduces new challenges in managing zones.
-The device must enforce flash programming constraints, such as program order (NAND flash cells must be written in a fixed order) and minimum write size (full page write)~\cite{Cai2015ReadDisturbEM}.
-At the same time, the host software must manage zone lifecycles without interfering with active I/Os or causing premature device wear.
-A particularly critical issue arises when the host issues a \texttt{FINISH} command for a zone that is only partially filled.
-To satisfy device-level constraints, existing ZNS SSDs fill the rest of the zone with dummy data (device-issued writes) before sealing it.
-This ensures pages in the zone are not susceptible to hardware-related issues, such as program disturbs, two-phase programming, and read disturbs~\cite{Doekemeijer2024ExploringIOM}.
-While the dummy writes are invisible to the host, they cause significant device-level write amplification (DLWA), i.e., a substantial increase in internal writes due to padding, and not due to workload demand~\cite{Doekemeijer2024ExploringIOM}.
+\Paragraph{Challenges with Zone Management} While the ZNS interface offers benefits, it also introduces new overheads.
+When the host issues a \texttt{FINISH} command for a zone that is only partially filled, to satisfy device-level constraints, state-of-the-art ZNS SSDs fill the rest of the zone with dummy data (device-issued writes) before sealing it~\cite{Doekemeijer2024ExploringIOM}.
+This leads to several problems in current ZNS SSDs:

+\SubParagraph{1.
+Unnecessary Write Amplification} While the dummy writes are invisible to the host, they cause \textbf{significant device-level write amplification (DLWA)}, i.e., a substantial increase in internal writes due to padding, and not due to workload demand~\cite{Doekemeijer2024ExploringIOM}.